andrsd/running/README.md

 running
 =======

-Blog-like system for keeping track of runs based on Jekyll
+Lightweight blog-like system for keeping track of runs based on Jekyll

 To log a run